lucyllewy/lucyllewy.com/content/privacy/index.en.md

 ---
-title: "Privacy Policy for DiddleDani"
+title: "Privacy Policy for Lucy Llewellyn"
 draft: false
 ---

-At my site, accessible from https://diddledani.com, one of my main priorities is the privacy of my visitors.
+At my site, accessible from https://lucyllewy.com, one of my main priorities is the privacy of my visitors.
 This Privacy Policy document contains types of information that is collected and recorded by my site and how I use it.

 If you have additional questions or require more information about my Privacy Policy, do not hesitate to contact me.